Creative Engagement in Learning

 Can intensive creative engagement through arts integration drive historically marginalized students to greater success in middle school and beyond?

 The project team is collecting and analyzing data on implementation of the project at each school and a range of student-, teacher-, and school-level outcomes.
 Over the course of the project, data collection and analysis continue to support ongoing efforts at clarity and improvement in the teacher and student learning experience.
 Studies published or underway are listed below.
+During 2018–2019 multiple studies will be underway to learn about student and teachers' creative development through ArtCore arts integration and the evolution of the school organization through the process.
+Stay tuned.
 Please contact Principal Investigator, Ross Anderson, to receive copies of published materials.

 - Developmental evaluation of the first full year of implementation.